sparkflows/sparkflows-docs/docs/user-guide/connectors/jdbc.rst

 Results of reading from MySQL Table
 ------------------------------------

-The below screenshot displays schema of the table from the MySQL table by Fire.
+The following screenshot displays schema of the table from the MySQL table by Fire.

 .. figure:: ../../_assets/user-guide/JDBCShemaRefresh.png
    :alt: JDBC Get Schema